N0tA1dan/C/README.md

 // You also do this, for the for-loops make sure to continue with the age example I've defined above.

 # Macros
 What is a **Macro**?
-A macro is a statement that tells the preprocessor to replace the statement with the macro's value.
+A macro is a statement that tells the preprocessor(more about this later) to replace the statement with the macro's value.
 Macros helps set a variable to a constant value that you can still access in the program.

 The structure of a macro is a `#` followed by the statement. heres how the structure looks